 "Yeah.
 I guess it was.
-Don't expect me to make a habit of it though," she warned him.
+Don't expect me to make a habit of it though."

 He thought of how she was with Dawn, and with him.
 "Of course not," he played along, not believing her for a second.

 "Besides," she said as she bumped up against him, moving her body against a rather sensitive spot on his.
-"You like me just a little bit wicked."
+"You like me just a little bit bad."

-"You'll get no argument from me there," he agreed as he bent to kiss her again.
+"You'll get no argument from me there," he said as he bent to kiss her again.

 Amy followed her lead.
 "Oh guardian of all things Air.
 We call on the lords of the East for protection."

-The circle they had drawn with the wine flared with light for a moment, then it was still.
+The circle they'd drawn with the wine flared with light for a moment, then it was still.
 They were ready.

-Willow reached into her robe pocket, drew out a vial of Dawn's blood.
-She poured it carefully onto the melted wax of a huge candle in the center.
+Willow reached into her robe pocket and drew out a vial of Dawn's blood.
+She poured it carefully onto the melted wax of a huge candle in the center of the circle.
 The flame flared high as the blood merged with the wax.
 Then it burned a bright ruby as the blood was sucked out of the wax and into the fire.

-She began the chant, heard Amy and Tara join her.
+She began the chant and heard Amy and Tara join her.
 She could feel power flowing through her.
 Once, twice, three times they said the sacred words.
 On the fourth time, their voices rose and she felt the power they were raising lift above them.

-She leaned down, looked into the flame of the center candle.
+She leaned down and stared into the flame of the candle.
 "I call to Buffy.
 Return to the life you left."